Sharveswar007/Sharveswar007/README.md

 # Sharveswar Madasamy

 Computer Science student at SRM IST with 2 years of hands-on project experience in full-stack and AI engineering.
-Interned at Microsoft Tata elxsi and InternsForge, led an 18-member dev team, and won a national hackathon — all before the third semester.
+Interned at Microsoft, Tata elxsi and InternsForge, led an 18-member dev team, and won a national hackathon — all before the third semester.

 </div>